 Mandates the availability of contraceptive services for incarcerated individuals without barriers, including birth control, contraceptive counseling, family planning, and abortion access.
 The Bill would further mandate information on reproductive choices to be unbiased as well as ensuring voluntary pregnancy tests for incarcerated individuals.Status

-Bill was assigned to the Joint Committee on Public Safety and Homeland Security and is waiting for a hearing.As of 3/18/25
+Hearing was held 7/24/25 by Joint Committee on Public Safety and Homeland Security.As of 1/8/26

 Racial Justice